God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 “Every time when we do one of those calculations, we have to use very simple models in which lots of degrees of freedom are just eliminated.
 It’s called mini-superspace… it’s how we make our daily bread, so to speak.”[v]

-Whenever you select one option over others, a bit of information is invariably introduced into the system.
-In quantum cosmology, specifically in relation to the Wheeler-DeWitt equation, the choice to exclude nearly an infinite number of potential mathematical solutions — whether through directly imposed boundary conditions, limiting the possible universes under consideration, or both — amounts to a significant injection of information into the mathematical frameworks used to model and explain the existence of the universe.
-This infusion of extra information lies at the heart of a major issue.
+Daily bread or not, Hawking and Hartle’s assumptions about the universe were modelled based on the properties of our own universe.
+The model depends on information introduced from outside the formalism, an imposed specification.
+By narrowing the scope of superspace to universes like ours, they risked circular reasoning, essentially building the answer into their initial assumptions.
+The issue is that the moment you select one option over countless others, you are inevitably introducing extra information into the system.
+In quantum cosmology, specifically in relation to the Wheeler-DeWitt equation, the choice to exclude nearly an infinite number of potential mathematical solutions, whether through directly imposed boundary conditions, limiting the possible universes under consideration, or both, amounts to a significant injection of information into the mathematical frameworks used to model and explain the existence of the universe.
+This infusion of extra information lies at the heart of the debate.

 Vilenkin’s Quantum Tunnelling Proposal

-So, according to Vilenkin, the universe comes into being from a state of complete nothingness through quantum tunnelling.
-This process allows it to suddenly appear with a definite size, overcoming a classical barrier in a way that traditional physical laws can’t explain.
+In short, according to Vilenkin, the universe comes into being from a state of nothingness through quantum tunnelling.
+This process allows it to suddenly appear with a definite size, overcoming a classical barrier in a way that traditional physics can’t explain.
 Vilenkin’s theory contrasts with the Hartle-Hawking No Boundary proposal, which views time as finite but without a definite beginning or end, thus not pinpointing a specific commencement for the universe.

 “Hawking and Hartle interpreted their wave function of the universe as giving the probability for the universe to appear from nothing.
 However, this is not a correct interpretation, since the normalisation presupposes a universe, not nothing.”[vi]

 When Hawking speaks of “a law such as gravity” being central to the universe’s creation, he’s referencing the entire mathematical edifice of quantum cosmology, including the universal wave function, the Wheeler-DeWitt equation, and modern theories of quantum gravity.
-He presupposes that these laws of physics can be causal agents, explaining events like the universe’s inception.
+The underlying assumption is that physical laws can do explanatory work that looks causal: they don’t just describe what happens; they help account for why anything happens at all, including a universe.

-The idea that complex mathematical laws alone can conjure up the universe and life within a purely naturalistic frame is akin to science fiction.
-Theories and laws don’t have the power to create matter or energy.
-To assert that the laws of nature can explain the genesis of all matter, energy, and spacetime is like saying that the lines of longitude and latitude on a map are responsible for the location of the Hawaiian Islands in the Pacific Ocean.
-While these laws might permit the universe’s existence and explain its structure, they cannot be credited with its creation.
+Think of simple arithmetic: 1 + 1 = 2.
+It’s true, but the formula doesn’t create anything.
+If I save $100 this month and $100 next month, the maths confirms I have $200.
+But if I don’t actually save, maths won’t grow my bank account.
+The claim that complex mathematical laws alone can conjure up the universe within a purely naturalistic frame borders on science fiction.
+In principle, theories and laws don’t have the creative power to explain the origin of matter, energy and spacetime.
+This is like saying that the lines of longitude and latitude on a map are responsible for the location of the Hawaiian Islands in the Pacific Ocean.
+While these laws may explain the universe’s structure and make its existence possible, it’s a completely different leap to suggest they’re responsible for creating it.

 The Wheeler-DeWitt equation and the concept of curvature-matter pairings in superspace represent theoretical constructs or potential physical realities, but they remain, fundamentally, mathematical abstractions.
-This mathematical characterisation of possible universes does not equate to their actual physical existence.
-The inherently theoretical nature of quantum cosmology, even when viewed as a foundational element of quantum gravity, does not enable it to identify a material precedent as the physical cause for the existence of the universe.
+The inherently theoretical nature of quantum cosmology, even when viewed as a foundational element of quantum gravity, does not pinpoint a physical cause for why the universe exists.

 “Does this mean that the laws are not mere descriptions of reality and can have an independent existence of their own?
 In the absence of space, time, and matter, what tablets could they be written upon?
 The laws are expressed in the form of mathematical equations.
 If the medium of mathematics is the mind, does this mean that mind should predate the universe?”[vii]

-In summary, we can consider three distinct perspectives on the enigmatic relationship between the mathematics of quantum cosmology and the material universe:
+I can see three ways to think about the relationship between the mathematics of quantum cosmology and the material universe:

-Among the three options, I argue that the third makes the most sense based on our uniform experience.
+Among the three options, I believe the third makes the most sense based on our uniform experience.
 This is because:

-- The world appears to fundamentally conform to mathematical principles independent of human minds, excluding the first conception.
-This conception would also rule out the idea under discussion — that mathematical laws cause the universe’s conception.
+1. The world appears to fundamentally conform to mathematical principles independent of human minds, excluding the first conception.
+This conception would also rule out the idea under discussion—that mathematical laws cause the universe’s conception.

-If mathematical principles must have existed causally prior to the universe, yet mathematics is accessible to minds, not abstract from them, we must posit a mind causally prior to the universe within which mathematical principles hold shape.
+If mathematical principles must have existed causally prior to the universe, yet mathematics is accessible to minds, not abstract from them, then doesn’t that imply a mind causally prior to the universe within which mathematical principles hold shape?
 Unlike a realm of disconnected mindless abstract mathematics, our minds can interact with mathematics because our minds are of the same kind as the mathematics generating Mind.

 And to be clear, to say that mathematics is a mental phenomenon is not to say that we ‘invent’ mathematics.
-I view mathematical truths as human discoveries.
 The proposal is that mathematical laws and principles exist independently of human minds, and that these were put in place by a transcendent Mind as part of the created order.
 Humans, through their intellectual capacities, discover these pre-existing truths.
 The ability of the human mind to understand and uncover mathematical truths reflects being made in the image of that transcendent Mind.
 This belief suggests a compatibility and connection between the human mind and the ‘divine’ mind.

-Furthermore, we possess a wealth of experience of ideas originating in the mental realm and, through acts of volition, producing entities that embody those ideas.
-Even if one could explain the existence of matter and energy from “nothing,” the origin of the information that gives structure to our universe implies the reality of an intelligent source.
-So, while general relativity predicts a beginning for the universe, quantum cosmology provides rationale for a consciousness behind it all.
+We also have plenty of experience of ideas originating in the mental realm and, through deliberate effort, producing entities that embody those ideas.
+Even if matter and energy could emerge from “nothing,” the structured information that shapes the universe hints at some form of intelligence behind it.
+In that light, while general relativity points to a beginning, quantum cosmology leaves room for a conscious source behind it all.

-If quantum cosmology suggests a realm where mathematical ideas and objects exist independently of our universe, then it seems logical to deduce that these ideas originate from a transcendent mental source — a mind “above” the universe.
-This perspective finds an echo in Alexander Vilenkin’s musings, as even he briefly entertains the possibility of a theistic interpretation of quantum cosmology, opening a door to the idea that these mathematical concepts may be reflections of a higher intelligence.
+If quantum cosmology points to a realm where mathematical concepts exist independently of our universe, it makes sense to think these ideas come from a higher mental source—a mind “above” the universe.
+This perspective resonates with Alexander Vilenkin’s thoughts, as he briefly considers a theistic interpretation of quantum cosmology, suggesting these mathematical ideas might reflect a higher intelligence.

 Between Speculation and Certainty: Stephen Hawking’s Contributions and the Debate on Quantum Cosmology